If you don’t like burning your fingers over an open flame, try these solar oven s’mores for an off grid twist on a classic campfire treat.

-With a roast chicken, that’s not as big a deal but with something a bit temperature sensitive like s’mores, I do try to pay more attention.
+With a roast chicken, that’s not as big a deal.
+However, with something a bit temperature sensitive like s’mores, I do try to pay more attention.
 (Remember the fire building difficulty – attention to details is a real chore for me!!)

 After you try this, go do more experiments with solar oven desserts and see if you can start some sweet obsessions of your own!